carlosjennings1991/Pewlett-Hackard-Analysis/README.md

 ## Summary

 Unsurprisingly, there is a lot of talent leaving the workforce, and that domain knowledge definitely needs to be replaced.
+For our circumstances, we'd need to look at the cadre of employees of similar talent level, but who still have some time at the company.
+These employees not only would fill in the immediate gap of the departing employees but also train the even younger employees and *'future-proof'* the company.